 With only a handful of key players in this sector building sizeable businesses by leveraging the available opportunities and the upsurging competition from non-traditional players such as start-ups, players in the medical device industry are in dire need to revamp their strategies.

 Earlier, the delivery of digital healthcare had limited reach, was of low quality, and highly expensive.
 However, modern healthcare consumers are tech-savvy and expect the digital intervention to transform their healthcare experience.
 This shift in consumer behavior has elevated the focus on patient-centric health care and has become a major driver for the adoption of advanced technologies among OEMs.
 Players in the medical device industry are focusing on personalized healthcare solutions and devices to gain a bigger slice of the market.

-The modern day medical device industry is going through a tectonic shift in business models.
-The increased connectivity between devices, physicians, and consumers are inflating the demand for high quality, personalized, and patient-centric care.
+The modern-day medical industry is going through a tectonic shift in business models.
+The increased connectivity between devices, physicians, and consumers is inflating the demand for high-quality, personalized, and patient-centric care.
 Today, the volume-based fee-for-service models in the medical device industry are shifting to new incentive models that focus on value-based metrics.
 Though traditionally the OEMs have been able to compete with conventional business models without much differentiation, a long-term strategy would necessitate OEMs to create innovative and sustainable business models that will result in efficient healthcare delivery, reduced costs, and improved medical outcomes.